 For example, a 2013 study in the Journal of Pain found that cannabis helped significantly reduce the level of pain that people with neuropathic pain experienced.

 That’s consistent with various animal studies and anecdotal human evidence, too.
-For a long time, this evidence has pointed to the possibility that marijuana could be useful in treating the pain associated with peripheral neuropathy.
+For a long time, this evidence has pointed to the possibility that marijuana could be useful in treating the nerve pain associated with peripheral neuropathy.

 Expanding on that, the American Cancer Society published the following: “a few studies have found that inhaled (smoked or vaporized) marijuana can be a helpful treatment of neuropathic pain.”